devel0/netcore-sci/README.md

 ![img](data/img/PolylineOffset.png)

-offsets the existing polyline ( cyan ) by specified amount specifying a reference point to disambiguate the offset side ( yellow, green ).
+offsets the existing polyline ( cyan ) by specified amount using a reference point to disambiguate the offset side ( yellow, green ).

 ## Quickstart